Common Mallow, Common Dwarf Mallow, Round-Leaved Mallow, Running Mallow, Round Dock, Umbrella Mallow, Buttonweed, Cheeseplant, Wheel of Cheese

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND FOR A BETTER POSITIVE ID.

 I have quite a colony of Malva neglecta that always grows along the northeast side of the house.
-Here they are annual but some sites suggest they are biennial or perennial (perhaps in other locations or where they are native).
-Plants branch out at the base and sprawl out along the ground (produmbent to ascending) and the stems have short, fine hairs (pubescent, stellate pubescent).
+Here they are annual or perennial that may come up from the roots but for sure they reseed.
+Plants branch out at the base and sprawl out along the ground (procumbent to ascending) and the stems have short, fine hairs (pubescent, stellate pubescent).
 Supposedly they do not root at their leaf nodes.

 The leaves grow from fairly long petioles (leaf stems) which grow in an alternate arrangement along the stems.
 To use technical botanical language, the leaves are alternate, petiolate, ciliate-margined, reniform, dentate, and stellate pubescent… Ummm… I think they mean they are kind of palmate or kidney-shaped.
 The leaves grow to around 2 1/2″ long x 3″ across with 5 or more shallow lobes and have round-toothed or scalloped margins (crenate).